TsiarasKon/MovieRecommender/README.md

 For instance, we found that the distributors feature was not as important (based on this dataset at least) as lowering its weight improved our metrics significantly.
 That being said, if we are not planning on using this system for the same kind of users then it is reasonable to change these weights based on our expectations as well.
 For example, we believe that the series feature should have a big say (perhaps the biggest) on our recommendations as it is our belief that users who rated highly one or more movies that are part of a series (e.g. Star Wars) would probably also want to watch (and therefore would rate highly) other movies in the same series.

+[comment]: <> (It should be mentioned that implemented these metrics was one of the most complicated parts to code.)

 ### A simple end-to-end application